sts10/lemire_nearly_divisionless_random/readme.markdown

 ### Only using useful shortcuts, and making them their own helper functions

 In this version I decided to only use the one shortcut we think matters in Rust: `(u8::MAX - s + 1) % s` as a replacement for `256 % m`.
-Though I did make another helper function called `convert_an_m_to_a_roll_result` purely to help readability.
+I made another helper function called `convert_an_m_to_a_roll_result` purely to help readability.
 Again, isolating these two functions makes them easier to test as well (see: `tests/tests.rs` -- which is why they're all public functions).

 I think it came out OK!